nuxt-themes/docus/docs/content/en/configuration.md

 You can checkout the [default nuxt.config.js](https://github.com/nuxt/docus/blob/main/theme/nuxt.config.js) from docus.
 We use [defu.arrayFn](https://github.com/nuxt-contrib/defu#array-function-merger) to merge the default configuration with the one provided.

+The theme design is based on a `primary` color to make it easy to override, you can specify it using `docus.colors.primary` in your `nuxt.config.js`, the color palette (50 to 900) is generated using [theme-colors](https://github.com/nuxt-contrib/theme-colors).
+Also the codeblocks color can be overriden in the same way with `docus.colors.code`.

 Example with custom configuration:

 ```js [nuxt.config.js]